smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

 ---------
 What now?
 ---------
-While this tutorial went over several topics, there is still so much that wasn't covered.
+We covered several topics in this tutorial, there is still so much to learn!
 Please check out the following resources:

 * `awesome-smithy <https://github.com/smithy-lang/awesome-smithy>`_: A list of projects based in the smithy ecosystem